intermine/im-docs/docs/database/database-building/primary-keys.rst

     The build system will use any valid key it finds - so be careful! e.g. if you have keys for BioEntity and SequenceFeature and Gene in your keys file, any of the three keys may be used to merge a Gene into the database.

-It is still possible to use a legacy method of configuring keys, where keys are defined centrally in `dbmodel/resources/genomic_keyDefs.properties` and referenced in source `_keys.properties` files.
+It is still possible to use a legacy method of configuring keys, where keys are defined centrally in `dbmodel/resources/genomic_keyDefs.properties` and referenced in source `$DATA-SOURCE-NAME_keys.properties` files.

 Global primary key configuration file [DEPRECATED]